 Prescription medicines are responsible for more than 2 in 3 accidental drug-related deaths.
 Here's what you need to know about prescription addiction.

 Methadone is an opioid medicine available on prescription from your doctor.
-Find out more about methadone, how it works and possible side effects.
+Find out how it works and and when it might be prescribed.

 Opioid medicines and pain